mk-fg/incremetal-disk-compare-and-sync/README.rst

 In special modes, like building hash-map-file or validation-only, process is simplified to remove updating destination/hash-map steps that aren't relevant.

+``--print-file-hash`` and ``--print-hm-hash`` options, if specified, calculate their hashes from file reads/writes as they happen during this process anyway.

 Hash-map file has a header with LB/SB block sizes, and if those don't match exactly, it is truncated/discarded as invalid and gets rebuilt from scratch, copying all data too.